SFDO-Community-Sprints/sfdo-community-sprints.github.io/docs/tools/metecho.md

 ##  Why is Metéchō used

-Metéchō combines all the power of the GitHub code repositorie and Salesforce scratch orgs and wraps it into a Web site.
-No need to install anything on your computer to get something from code into a working Salesforce scratch org.
-Metecho makes it easy to:
+Metéchō combines all the power of the GitHub code repository and Salesforce scratch orgs and wraps it into a Web site.
+There is no need to install anything on your computer to get something from code into a working Salesforce scratch org.
+Metéchō makes it easy to:

 - Takes Salesforce code and metadata that has been configured with [CumulusCI](https://cumulusci.readthedocs.io/en/latest/intro.html) and builds an org with other package dependencies, data, and org configurations.
+All with the click of a button.

-- Create Epics from GitHub issues
+- Create Epics from GitHub issues.
+An epic is like a story of something you need to build into a project

-- Assign developers and testers to epic task for declaritive changes made in scratch orgs
+- Assign developers and testers to bite sized tasks within an epic for declarative changes made in scratch orgs

-- Automatically creates branches for epic task
+- Automatically creates Github branches for epic task

-- Automatically creates GitHub branches
+- Automatically creates GitHub branches for tasks

-- Retrieves declaritive, clicks-not-code changes from Metéchō scratch orgs to GitHub code
+- Retrieves declarative, clicks-not-code, changes from Metéchō scratch orgs to GitHub code

-- Regualate access to metecho through GitHub
+- Regulate access to Metéchō through GitHub

 ## Installation and Setup

+There is no need to install anything (other than a Web browser) to use Metéchō.
+All that is needed is access give through the Open Source Commons.

 ## Going Deeper

+The following is a brief walk-through of Metéchō created by the Open Source Commons Ombudsman Cloud Care team.